narpatsinghpurohit/TextUtils-react-web-application/README.md

 This project is the first react project and it is used to understand the basics of props, routing and states.
 This project was tought on CodeWithHarry Youtube channel.

+Exercise 1 - Added funtion to convert text to camel case Exercise 2 - Added Multi colored themes and applied on all screens

 ## Available Scripts